 You can learn more about the NAJA Graduate Scholarship Program here.

 Rachel Allison Cate knew she wanted to be a teacher from a young age.
-She worked with children in numerous settings and was active in drama, student government as well as her church youth group.
-A graduate of Overton High School, she was studying education at Western Kentucky University when she was killed in an automobile accident.
+She worked with children in many settings and was a graduate of Overton High School.
+She was active in drama, student government as well as her church youth group.
+She was studying education at Western Kentucky University when she died in an automobile accident.
 This scholarship in her memory is for seniors of Metro Nashville Public School who plan to enter the field of education.
 Applicants must plan to attend a four-year college or university and have a 3.0 GPA or higher.
 Students must also score no less than 21 on the ACT.

 You can learn more about the Rachel Allison Cate Scholarship Fund here.

-College juniors, seniors or graduate students in the field of journalism may apply for the Robert Churchwell, Sr. Scholarship.
-Students must complete an essay on “The Role of Professional Journalism in Today’s Society” and provide samples of their journalistic works.
-Applicants must also have a GPA of at least 3.0 and provide documentation of extracurricular and community service activity.
-Students must demonstrate financial need.
+The Robert Churchwell, Sr. Scholarship is for juniors, seniors or graduate students in journalism .
+Students must complete an essay on “The Role of Professional Journalism in Today’s Society”.
+They must also provide samples of their journalistic works.
+Applicants must also have a GPA of at least 3.0.
+They are required to show proof of extracurricular and community service activity.
+Students must also show financial need.

 You can learn more about the Robert Churchwell, Sr. Scholarship here.

-The Scarlett Family Foundation offers scholarships to Middle Tennessee, high school seniors who will graduate or obtain a GED before June 1 as well as to college freshmen, sophomores, and juniors.
-Applicants must demonstrate financial need and plan to pursue a business degree at a four-year, not-for-profit college.
-Applicants must have a minimum GPA of 2.5 and may also be pursuing a Science, Technology, Engineering or Math degree.
-They must plan to enroll in the fall and attend college full-time.
+The Scarlett Family Foundation offers scholarships to Middle Tennessee, high school seniors.
+They must graduate or get a GED before June 1.
+College freshmen, sophomores, and juniors are also eligible.
+Applicants must prove financial need.
+They also intend to pursue a business degree at a four-year, not-for-profit college.
+Applicants must have a minimum GPA of 2.5.
+They may also be pursuing a Science, Technology, Engineering or Math degree.
+Students must plan to enroll in the fall and attend college full-time.